 If you want to make the porridge tastier/ sweeter, you can sweeten it with brown sugar, vanilla, and some cinnamon.

 With the quinoa, you’ll need strawberries (or any other berries you like), a fruit of your choice, and nuts.
-The nuts are optional, but they are an excellent option if you need an extra crunch or a protein source.
+The nuts are optional, but they are an excellent option if you need an extra crunch or a protein source for a tasty vegan breakfast option.

 3. Spinach, Tofu Scramble